Federal SBA Disaster Loans and Emergency Grants (COVID-19)

 The SBA’s Minnesota District Office has created two important resources to help small businesses understand their Economic Injury Disaster Loans.

-- Please visit this webpage to understand the loans, download the forms to apply, and much more.
+- Please visit this website to understand the loans, download the forms to apply, and much more.

 - If you have questions about the SBA’s EIDL Loans, please watch this 14 minute video to help answer some FAQs.